csswizardry/csswizardry.github.com/_posts/2025-07-25-the-extensibility-api.md

 * are interested in closely profiling specific, atomic parts of your application;
+  * you can intricately time bare-metal events.
 * work in an organisation where different teams contribute different code to the same front-end;
+  * you can create a custom section in DevTools for each team.
 * need to gather rich (meta)data about key parts of your runtime;
+  * you can capture arbitrary data as part of standard APIs.
 * provide or consume APIs;
+  * you could track their response times with ease and surface that information to the front-end and DevTools.
-* maintain a third party package that could be traced, or;
+* maintain a third party package that could be traced;
+  * you can provide clear signposting for key events (e.g. hydration) to your consumers, or;
 * are just interested in performance tooling…

-…then this article is for you.
+  * …this article is for you.

 ## Making Your Code a First Class Citizen